This article has links to products and services we recommend, which we may make a commission from.

 When we travel, we prefer to stay with locals through Airbnb to have a deeper connection to the local culture, food and people.

 While in Lisbon, our Airbnb host, out of the blue, graciously offered to teach us how to make a typical Portuguese dish called açorda, which is a type of bread soup.

 Not only did we have an amazing cooking experience, we also enjoyed the meal on her elegantly decorated dining room table, using her fine china and not the everyday dishware.
 We felt incredibly special and genuinely welcomed.

 One thing that also surprised us is the number of languages the Portuguese speak.
 While attempting to speak Portuguese, we’ve been constantly surprised when we get a response back in near perfect English.

 If English is not spoken, you can count on the Portuguese to speak either French or Spanish, or sometimes both.

 Navigating the city is an unavoidable cardio exercise routine.
 Walking through the city is walking up and down numerous times.

 Known as calçada, these stone pavements are arranged in patterns or images like mosaics.
 The calçada tradition dates back to the Romans who were experts in the construction of stone pavements and the use of decorative mosaics.

-Portugal is a country with rich natural resources and it is reflected in the food and drinks.
+Portugal is a country with rich natural resources and it is reflected in the local food, wine and beer.

 Savor The Adventure!